Anish342/Anish342.github.io/about.md

 I’m Ambreth Anish, currently pursuing my final year of undergraduate studies majoring in Mathematics and Computing at the Indian Institute of Technology, Hyderabad.

 My research and academic interests lies in the domain Machine Learning and Stastics.
 I am interested in research areas such as dimentionality reduction methods, data analysis and exploring math behind machine learning models.
+Aside from my formal interests in these areas, I also take interest in fluid dyamics and Partial differential equations.

 **Research Interests:**
 * Dimentionality Reduction